MirTunio/BurningDaylight/SMSWIKI/README.md

 ## Getting Started

 Install EnvayaSMS and Termux on your phone.
 Install python on the Termux linux environment.
-Install virtualenv and then install the other dependancies (flask, wikipedia etc) using "pip install < dependancy>" on the environment.
+Install virtualenv and then install the other dependancies (flask, wikipedia etc) using "pip install < dependancy>" in this virtual environment.
 Clone the code to the android phone, and run the 'envaya_test_4.py' from the virtual environment.
-Open the EnvayaSMS app and point it to the flask server running at "http://localhost:5000/sms".
+Open the EnvayaSMS app and point it to the flask server running at "http://localhost:5000/sms" by default.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details